January 9, 2023

 “No Tech Day” Monday, April 13, 2020

-Monday, April 13, 2020, has been declared No Tech Day by Dr. Steven L. Johnson, Superintendent of the Fort Ransom and Lisbon Public Schools.
+Monday, April 13, 2020, has been declared No Tech Day by Justin Fryer, Superintendent of the Fort Ransom and Lisbon Public Schools.
 Teachers in Fort Ransom and Lisbon will not be available for contact with their students or parents on that day.
 We encourage teachers, students and families to take the day off from technology including cell phones, television, iPad, computers, etc. and stay off social media for at least TWO HOURS.